Witiko/doctoral-thesis/defense.md

-An example of an intrinsic evaluation measure is the *word analogy accuracy*, which measures how well token embeddings produced by language models can be used for analogical reasoning.
-While the word analogy accuracy does not directly tell us how useful the token embeddings will be for semantic matching and math-aware search, it is fast and can be a useful proxy ↷ for extrinsic evaluation measures such as *the F-score*, *mean average precision*, or *nDCG'*, which measure the relevance of search results using costly human annotations.
+An example of an intrinsic evaluation measure is the *word analogy accuracy*, which measures how well token embeddings produced by language models can be used for analogical reasoning, as you can see in the picture.
+While the word analogy accuracy does not directly tell us how useful the token embeddings will be for semantic matching and math-aware search, it is fast and can be a useful proxy ↷ for extrinsic evaluation measures such as *the F₁-score*, *mean average precision*, or *nDCG'*, which measure the relevance of search results using costly human annotations.